Lorelei James Author’s Notes

 ***ONE NIGHT RODEO also hit the NY Times Bestsellers ebook list and the USA Today Bestsellers list!

-Book 6 is currently contracted and unnamed and will release in August 2014.
+HILLBILLY ROCKSTAR, book 6 is Devin McClain and Liberty Masterson’s love story and will release in August 6th 2014.

 Author’s notes on other books:

 I’ve had readers ask if there will be a book with Geo and Shawnee, secondary characters from RUNNING WITH THE DEVIL.
-Maybe.
-I have the story, RUNNING ON EMPTY started, but at this time I’m focusing on the Rough Riders series and the Blacktop Cowboys series.
-I’d like to go back and finish it at some point.
-Not sure when.
+I have the story, RUNNING ON EMPTY started, but at this time I’m focusing on other projects.

 I have no plans to write a book featuring Ryan Cross, Tate Cross’s older brother mentioned in DIRTY DEEDS.
 But you get a tiny peek at Tate and Nathan’s life ten years later, in my novella, WICKED GARDEN, which is part of the THREE’S COMPANY ANTHOLOGY (with Jess Dee and Jayne Rylon.)

 Jon White Feather from WICKED GARDEN did finally get his happily ever after in the novella BALLROOM BLITZ, which released in Oct 2012 in digital form as part of the TWO TO TANGO ANTHOLOGY (again with Jess Dee and Jayne Rylon.)
 Print version of this book became available in Sept 2013.

 As far as language issues — and I’m not talking about the curse words I use without apology or the fact I don’t use euphemisms for parts of the male and female anatomy — a few critics/reviewers are skeptical that people “really” talk like that.
 Again, not grammatically correct, but we do drop most of our g’s out here in the Wild West.
 I ain’t kiddin’.

 Grammatically correct: Do you plan to go hunting?